deborabmfreitas/deborabmfreitas/README.md

-# Hi! 👋🏻
+### Hi! 👋🏻
 Welcome to my GitHub profile! :octocat:

-### About me
+#### About me

-📍 Recife (PE);
+- 📍 Recife (PE);

-🎓 Bachelor's degree in Biological Sciences;
+- 🎓 Bachelor's degree in Biological Sciences;

-👩🏻‍💻 Currently pursuing a degree in Data Science;
+- 💙 I was a researcher in the field of computational biology, and now I'm working in the field of data science;

-💙 A biologist who decided to venture into the world of data science;
+- 👩🏻‍💻 Currently pursuing a degree in Data Science;

-💡 My main goal today is to work in the data field to solve problems in a data-driven manner.
+- 💡 My main goal today is to work in the data field to solve problems in a data-driven manner.

-### Projects
+#### Projects

 1. 🔍 [ Sales Forecasting (Regression/Time series)](https://github.com/deborabmfreitas/projeto-rossmann-regressao)

 2. 🔍 [Churn Prediction (Classification)](https://github.com/deborabmfreitas/projeto-churn-classificacao)

 3. 🔍 [Customer Segmentation (Clustering)](https://github.com/deborabmfreitas/projeto-clientes-clusterizacao)

 4. 🔍 [Zomato Data Analysis](https://github.com/deborabmfreitas/painel_gerencial_zomato)

 5. 🔍 [Data Analysis with Python and SQL](https://github.com/deborabmfreitas/projeto-sql)

 6. 🔍 [Reports and Dashboards](https://github.com/deborabmfreitas/data-analysis-projects)

 <!--